SaharBenTurkia/Bookstore/README.md

 # Bookstore
 SpringBoot2+Angular7

-Java web application includes RESTful API using SpringBoot, Spring Security, Spring Session, Spring Data with Redis DB.
+Java web application includes RESTful API using SpringBoot, Spring Security, Spring Session, Spring Data with Redis DB and a front end in Angular7.

 Redis is in-memory data structure store, used as a database, cache and message broker.
 It supports data structures such as strings, hashes, lists, sets ...